-NOSEPIECE - the revolving turret that holds the objective lenses.
-Changes in magnification are accomplished by rotating different powered objective lenses into the optical path.
+NOSEPIECE - the revolving turret that holds the objective lenses, permitting changes in magnification by rotating different powered objective lenses into the optical path.
 The nosepiece must "click" into place for the objectives to be in proper alignment.

 OBJECTIVES - the optical systems which magnify the primary image of the instrument.
 Magnifications are usually 4X, 10X, 40X and 100X.